 We aim to do this by developing a framework that all housing associations can sign up to.
 It must be deliverable and not require an unrealistic level of resource.
-We expect this to include four key elements:
+We expect this to include:

-A core set of standardised measures of stock condition which align with regulatory requirements, including the Decent Homes Standard, Tenant Satisfaction Measures and broader aspects of strengthened consumer regulation.
+A core set of standardised measures of stock condition which align with regulatory requirements, including the Decent Homes Standard and other relevant legislation.

-An agreed set of data to collect on residents– both protected characteristics (including ethnicity) and factors that may make them vulnerable to specific issues like damp and mould.
+An agreed set of data to collect on residents – including both protected characteristics (including ethnicity) and other factors that may make them vulnerable to specific issues like damp and mould.
 This may not necessarily mean data that are routinely collected and updated for all residents.
-One aspect of this could be developing more of a shared approach to assessing residents’ vulnerability to specific property conditions when they raise repairs requests or otherwise report issues to their landlord.

 Guidance and good practice examples of drawing together up-to-date information on property condition from different sources (including repairs requests and complaints), linking up information about properties with information about residents, and using this information to improve services for residents.

 Links to government policy

 Changes in government policy around the regulation of social housing are being introduced with the aim of improving standards and the quality of homes in the social rented sector.
 By developing clearer shared approaches and sharing examples of good practice through Knowing our Homes, we will help our members prepare for these upcoming changes.